IngPatricia/IngPatricia/README.md

 ## Hi there 👋

-I am Patricia - a software engineer in the making! 👩‍💻
+I am Patricia - a software engineering student! 👩‍💻

 - 🔭 I’m currently working on my academic projects as I am heading towards the end of my degree 🥳 🐣